-Oregon Dunes National Recreation Area is operated by the U.S. Forest Service and covers approximately 40 miles along the Oregon Coast from North Bend in the South to Florence.
+Oregon Dunes National Recreation Area is operated by the U.S. Forest Service and covers approximately 40 miles along the Central Oregon Coast from Florence to North Bend.
 They are the largest coastal sand dunes in North America.
 Some dunes reach a height of 500 feet above sea level.

 The Umpqua Dunes or better known as the Winchester Bay Dunes where we went have some of the tallest dunes in the Recreation Area.
-No matter what type of OHV or ATV you have there is a place your level of expertise and a place for you to play.
-While we were on the dunes we saw a lot of 4 wheelers, motorcycles and side by sides.
+No matter what type of OHV or ATV you have there is a place for your level of expertise and a place for you to play.
+While we were on the dunes we saw a lot of 4-wheelers, motorcycles, and side by sides.
 They can really fly up the steepest of dunes.

 Preparing your ride